safe-global/safe-deployments/README.md

 ## Usage

-It is possible to directly use the JSON files in the [assets folder](./src/assets/) that contain the addresses and abi definitions.
+It is possible to directly use the JSON files in the [assets folder](./src/assets/) that contain the addresses and ABI definitions.

 An alternative is using JavaScript library methods to query the correct deployment.
 The library supports different methods to get the deployment of a specific contract.